-Please find our Pupil Premium strategy for 2016-17 by following this link.
+Please find our Pupil Premium strategy and evaluation for 2016-17 through this link.

-Please follow this link to see how our Pupil Premium funding was spent last year.
+Please follow this link to see how our Pupil Premium funding was spent in 2015-16.

 As I am sure you are all aware from September 2014 all infant aged children (Reception, Year 1 and Year 2) have received their midday school meal free of charge.

 Alongside this schools were also given additional Pupil Premium funding.